cw25/opencpu_service_ci_tutorial/README.md

 * `R/`: Your R code goes in this directory
 * `docker/installer.R`: Used to install any R dependencies your code might have.
 This will take the place of `library()` calls in your R code
-* `docker/opencpu_config/Renviron`: If your code relies on environment variables (via `Sys.getenv()`), you will need to set those variables here so that OpenCPU has access to them when it runs inside the Docker container
+* `docker/opencpu_config/Renviron`: _(optional)_ If your code relies on environment variables (via `Sys.getenv()`), you will need to set those variables here so that OpenCPU has access to them when it runs inside the Docker container
-* `docker/opencpu_config/server.conf`: Tells the OpenCPU server about your R dependencies so the libraries can be preloaded at server start time
+* `docker/opencpu_config/server.conf`: _(optional)_ Tells the OpenCPU to preload your R dependencies for better performance
-* `tests/testthat.R`: The master test file that is responsible for executing individual tests
+* `tests/testthat.R`: The master test file that initiates tests for your package
-* `tests/testthat/`: Your individual R test files go in this directory
+* `tests/testthat/`: Your individual tests go in this directory
 * `.gitignore`: Prevents your local junk (things like the .DS_Store files on your Mac) from being stored/tracked by Git
-* `.travis.yml`: Required Travis integration settings
+* `.travis.yml`: Travis integration settings
 * `DESCRIPTION`: Metadata about the R package you are developing
 * `Dockerfile`: Instructions for Docker on how to containerize your application
 * `LICENSE`: Legal things that people rarely read
-* `NAMESPACE`: R package instructions for importing libraries and exporting your own functions
+* `NAMESPACE`: R package instructions for importing other libraries and exporting your own functions
 * `README.md`: Bad jokes and explanatory gymnastics